 - □ Open the Switching > VLAN > Configuration dialog. - □ Click the ₩ button.
-The dialog displays the Create window. - \Box In the VLAN ID field, specify the value 10. - Click the Ok button. - For the VLAN, specify the name Guest: Double-click in the Name column and specify the name. - \Box Click the $\overset{\blacksquare}{+}$ button.

-- $\hfill\square$ In the VLAN ID field, specify the value 20. - Click the Ok button. - For the VLAN, specify the name Not authorized: Double-click in the Name column and specify the name. - □ Open the Network Security > 802.1X > Global dialog. - □ To enable the function, select the On radio button in the Operation frame. - \Box Apply the settings temporarily.
+The dialog displays the Create window. - \Box In the VLAN ID field, specify the value 10. - Click the Ok button. - For the VLAN, specify the name Guest: Double-click in the Name column and specify the name. - □ Click the ₩ button.
+The dialog displays the Create window. - □ In the VLAN ID field, specify the value 20. - Click the Ok button. - For the VLAN, specify the name Not authorized: Double-click in the Name column and specify the name. - □ Open the Network Security > 802.1X > Global dialog. - □ Enable the 802.1X function.
+Select the 0n radio button in the Operation frame. - \Box Apply the settings temporarily.
 To do this, click the \checkmark button.

+□ Open the Network Security > 802.1X > Port Configuration dialog.
-- □ Open the Network Security > 802.1X > Port Configuration dialog. - \Box Specify the following settings for port 1/4: - The value auto in the Port control column - The value 10 in the Guest VLAN ID column - The value 20 in the Unauthenticated VLAN ID column - \Box Apply the settings temporarily.
-To do this, click the \checkmark button.

-enable To change to the Privileged EXEC mode. vlan database To change to the VLAN configuration mode. vlan add 10 To add VLAN 10. vlan add 20 To add VLAN 20. name 10 Guest To rename VLAN 10 to Guest. name 20 Unauth To rename VLAN 20 to Unauth. exit To change to the Privileged EXEC mode. configure To change to the Configuration mode. dot1x system-auth-control enable To enable the 802.1X function globally. dot1x port-control auto To enable port control on port 1/4. interface 1/4 To change to the interface configuration mode of interface 1/4. dot1x guest-vlan 10 To assign the guest vlan to port 1/4. dot1x unauthenticated-vlan 20 To assign the unauthorized vlan to port 1/4. exit To change to the Configuration mode.
+- \Box Specify the following settings for port 1/4: - The value auto in the Port control column - The value 10 in the Guest VLAN ID column - The value 20 in the Unauthenticated VLAN ID column enable To change to the Privileged EXEC mode. vlan database To change to the VLAN configuration mode. vlan add 10 To add VLAN 10. vlan add 20 To add VLAN 20. name 10 Guest To rename VLAN 10 to Guest. name 20 Unauth To rename VLAN 20 to Unauth. exit To change to the Privileged EXEC mode. configure To change to the Configuration mode. dot1x system-auth-control enable To enable the 802.1X function globally. dot1x port-control auto To enable port control on port 1/4. interface 1/4 To change to the Interface Configuration mode of interface 1/4. dot1x guest-vlan 10 To assign the guest vlan to port 1/4. dot1x unauthenticated-vlan 20 To assign the unauthorized vlan to port 1/4. exit To change to the Configuration mode.